kfatehi/bait/README.md

 You can use any datastore you want that is supported in [Moneta](https://github.com/minad/moneta)

-By default, bait will store its data under `~/.bait` as YAML files
+By default, bait will store the data as YAML files in `~/bait`

 # Functional Overview